foxdonut/meiosis/README.md

 the pattern.
 You do not need anything else, not even Meiosis itself.
 You could even implement the stream yourself with a handful of lines of code.
 Zero dependencies!

-Easily use the pattern with your favourite virtual dom library (React, Mithril, Snabbdom, Inferno, Preact, domvm) or even lit-html, hyperHTML, etc.
+Easily use the pattern with your favourite view library: React, Preact, Mithril, lit-html, and so on.

 ## Ready to have a closer look?